 For those with short memories, let’s remind ourselves that Arun Jaitley has been promising “top priority to farmers” for a while now.
 In February 2016, this government promised to double farmers’ incomes in five years.
 Two years later, that goal post has been shifted, with all official documents now declaring that farmers’ incomes will be doubled by 2022, following a “clarion call” given by prime minister Narendra Modi.

 In fact, in Budget 2016, the finance minister had already announced a slew of measures towards this, but to little avail.
 In Budget 2017, he made many more promises, announcing various new schemes and programmes to benefit farmers and rural people, many of which are, again, yet to see the light of day.
 He also claimed that the Fasal Bima Yojana for crop insurance would be extended to cover at least half of all farmers, and that the government would enable farmers to get better prices for their produce in agricultural markets.
-The budget speech had lengthy homilies.

 This year was no different in terms of the grandiose promises made to farmers.
 But perhaps there was more urgency, not just because rural distress continues to grow, but because in this likely election year, such distress can have political implications.
 So the budget speech had lengthy homilies on how the government is devoted to ensuring lower costs of cultivation and higher prices for agricultural produce.
 But like so much else in this budget, tall claims and generous promises were made to substitute for real allocations.